Jad-Alouk/DSA/README.md

 ## 🎯 Overview

 This repository showcases my understanding and implementation of fundamental data structures and algorithms.
-Each implementation is built from the ground up without relying on high-level libraries, demonstrating my current understanding of how these concepts work at a low level.
+Each implementation is built from the ground up without relying on high-level libraries, demonstrating my understanding of how these concepts work at a low level.

 The project includes performance stress tests for each implementation, allowing for empirical analysis and comparison of algorithmic complexity across different input sizes.